XEDGit/memdetect/README.md

     ./memdetect.sh { [ directory_paths | files ] } [compiler_flags] [memdetect options]

 #### Description:
  1. **files** or **directory paths**: Only one of these types can be specified.
 If you insert a directory path, every .c or .cpp file inside the directory is gonna be compiled, to exclude one or more sub-folders use the `-e` option, if you don't insert this parameter the script will use the Makefile tools, see **Makefile intergration**.
-This is te only positional argument.
+This is the only positional argument.
  2. **Compiler_flags**: all the options that need to be passed to the `gcc` or `g++` compiler, they can be specified as *flag1 flag2 ... flagN* ex: *-I include -g -O3*
  3. **memdetect options**: see below for list, they can be specified as *option1 option1_arg option2 ... optionN* ex: *-a arg -or -e example*